Leorev01/Festival-Simulator/CALCULATION_LOGIC.md

 - Resource Shortage Warnings

 ### 💾 Data Storage & Export
-Festival setups (artists, stages, amenities) are stored in localStorage
+All user selections are saved in localStorage.

 Users can:

-- Save setups by name
+- Save festival setups by name

-- Load saved setups
+-  Load previous setups

 - Export setups to .json for external use or submission

+The app works entirely offline and does not require a backend or database.